-"The reality for a minimum-wage worker is that every penny makes a difference because low-wage workers make the choice between putting food on the table and paying for electricity or buying clothes for their children," said Beth Shulman, former vice president of the United Food and Commercial Workers Union.
+"The reality for a minimum-wage worker is that every penny makes a difference, because low-wage workers make the choice between putting food on the table and paying for electricity or buying clothes for their children," said Beth Shulman, former vice president of the United Food and Commercial Workers Union.

-"Saying that, it's clear going up to $5.85 is not enough to really make sure that people really can afford the things that all families need," said Ms. Shulman, author of "The Betrayal of Work: How Low-Wage Jobs Fail 30 Million Americans."
+"Saying that, it's clear going up to $5.85 is not enough to really make sure that people really can afford the things that all families need," said Miss Shulman, author of "The Betrayal of Work: How Low-Wage Jobs Fail 30 Million Americans."